AppletunsApples/Apples-F2U-Fakemon/README.md

-A list of Fakemon I have commissioned through out the years & am contributing to others by making them free to use.
+A list of Fakemon I have commissioned through out the years & am selling to others to buy.
+I have been given permission from the artists to sell.
+Costs can be found below.
 I greatly request, that if you make sprites & PBS info for them, you contribute such to the EE FFPR thread as well.
 The thread can be found at https://eeveeexpo.com/resources/1534/.
+Ultimately up to you though!
 Below credits only include the designer but please credit me as well!
+# COSTS
+- Single stage - 15
+- Two stage - 20
+- Three stage - 25
+- 4+ stage - 30

-# FAKEMON TYPINGS
+# FAKEMON TYPES
 # Convergents
 - Magikarp & Gyarados - Fairy
 > faiahaato